last modified:

 (b) Qualify the weld and HAZ properties.
 Ensure the after weld and HAZ properties are compatible with the steel specifications, ref grain size, hardness and strength.

-PRE HEAT IN THESE CHARTS ALSO APPLIES
+PRE HEAT IN THE FOLLOWING CHARTS ALSO APPLIES

-TO MINIMUM INTER-PASS TEMPERATURE
+TO MINIMUM INTER-PASS TEMPERATURE.

 Alloy steels always require weld consideration.
 Compare the low alloy steels chemistry and mechanicals with a standard A36 steel.
 Remember this is only a guide, weld responsibility starts with the weld decision maker verifying the consumables and heat treat and test recommendations.